-The temperature limits for growth for the strain ATCC 14579 were again determined in a study by Carlin et al. (2013) and growth was observed in the laboratory at up to 46 °C, too.
+The temperature limits for growth for the strain ATCC 14579 were again determined in a recent study by Carlin et al. (2013) and growth was observed in the laboratory at up to 46 °C, too.
 Using the CTMI, a maximum growth temperature of 48 °C (48.4 °C taking into account the 97.5th percentile) was calculated.
-The optimal growth temperature was 37.4 °C. The 97.5th percentile of this optimal temperature was 38.2 °C. Very similar values were obtained for another mesophilic strain (F4810/72; cereulide-producing).
+The optimal growth temperature was 37.4 °C. The 97.5th percentile of this optimal temperature was 38.2 °C. Very similar values were obtained for another mesophilic strain (F4810; Table 1).
 This information coincides with previous work by Carlin et al. (2006) in which a maximum growth temperature of 48 °C was determined for emetic strains.
-In a mathematical modelling-study by Ellouze et al. (2021), a maximum growth temperature of 47.87 °C and an optimal growth temperature of 39.66 °C were determined for the emetic strain F4810/72 (Table 1).